 The most tender and deliciously seasoned crockpot turkey breast.
 Perfect for smaller holiday get togethers or to have turkey ready for lunches and salads during the week.

 This is THE turkey recipe if you want something low maintenance (like seriously very little work), easy to do, one dish to clean up, and just about zero percent chance of a dried out turkey.
 Dried out turkey is always a huge concern for many people when cooking turkey in the oven.
 It’s easy to over-cook it!
 But in a slow cooker?
 Nope.
-It comes out super moist (<–raise your hand if you hate that word! ?), delicious, and flavorful.
+It comes out super moist, delicious, and flavorful.
 Literally it falls off the bones it’s so super tender.
+This crockpot turkey breast is a recipe you’ll definitely want for Thanksgiving, but you’ll also want to use it year round!
+Think on sandwiches, salads, meal prepping…

-Now, you won’t get that super pretty crisp skin by cooking a turkey in the crockpot and you can’t fit super huge turkeys in the crockpot, but it is great for a smaller get togethers or if you aren’t huge turkey fans and plan on doing a ham or other meats.
+Now, you won’t get that super pretty crisp skin by cooking a turkey in the crockpot and you can’t fit super huge turkey breasts in the crockpot, but it is great for a smaller get togethers OR if you are serving other meats (ham) alongside your turkey.
 It also makes some of the best turkey for sandwiches and salads as it shreds super well.
 The past few years the husband and I have always cooked a turkey in the oven and been very traditional about the whole thing, but after one taste of this turkey we are never going back.
-Crockpot OR bust!
+Crockpot turkey breast OR bust!

 I highly recommend a bone-in turkey breast just because of the flavor you’ll get from it.
-And speaking of flavor, why do I remove the skin??
+And speaking of flavor, why do I remove the skin?
 Well, it’s totally personal preference.
 You can leave the skin on (and many people swear by the flavor the skin on a turkey brings to the meat).
-However, after making 2 crockpot turkeys (one skin on, one skin off), I preferred the one with the skin removed before cooking.
+However, it doesn’t crisp up in the slow cooker so I find it a bit unappetizing.
+But if you’re someone that loves the skin on, you can always leave it on and then BROIL the turkey after its cooked.
+To do that: preheat your broiler to high.
+Place the turkey breast in an oven safe dish and broil for 2-6 minutes or until the skin is crispy.
+Watch CAREFULLY as it can go from perfect to burned in a hurry.

 - 1 (5-6 pounds) bone-in turkey breast completely thawed